tsipkens/atems/README.md

 ![otsu_rb](docs/otsu_rb.png)

-This latter function generally performs better, though the results still often breaks up aggregates and should likely be compliment with some manual adjustments following initial thresholding.
-The technique generally underperformed relative to the previously mentioned *k*-means method.
+This latter function generally performs better, though the results are still significantly fragmented.
+The technique generally underperforms relative to the previously mentioned *k*-means method but acts as a good way to initialize more manual techniques.

 ### + **seg_slider_orig** / GUI-based slider method